DestinedArts/cs116aLab1/README.md

 **Maya**<br>
 * Use Revolve.
   * Surface -> Revolve
-* Default usually not a polygon, go not do nurbs
+* Default usually not a polygon, do not do nurbs
 * Press space bar = 4 view window
 * Curves/Surfaces do Bezier